dortania/OpenCore-Install-Guide/extras/big-sur/README.md

 If your SMBIOS was supported in Catalina and isn't included above, you're good to go!

+For those wanting a simple translation for their Ivy and Haswell Machines:

+* iMac13,2, iMac14,2 and iMac14,3 should transition over to using iMac15,1
+* iMac14,1 should transition over to iMac14,4

 ### Supported hardware

 Not much hardware has been dropped, though the few that have:

-* Ivy Bridge U, H and S CPUs.
+* Official Ivy Bridge U, H and S CPUs.
-  * Unofficially, many have been able to boot with ease.
+  * These CPUs will still boot without much issue, but note that no Macs are supported with consumer Ivy Bridge in Big Sur.
   * Ivy Bridge-E CPUs are still supported thanks to being in MacPro6,1
 * Ivy Bridge iGPUs.
   * HD 4000 and HD 2500, initial developer beta forgot to remove drivers but more than likely to be removed in later updates.